INFORMSJoC/INFORMSJoC.github.io/index.md

 * The [software and data](https://github.com/INFORMSJoC/2021.0171) associated with the paper [A Software Package and Data Set for the Personal
 Protective Equipment Matching Problem During Covid-19](https://doi.org/10.1287/ijoc.2022.1203) by Michele Samorani, Ram Bala, Rohit Jacob, and Shuhan He.
+* The [software and data](https://github.com/INFORMSJoC/2020.0140) associated with the paper [ROC++: Robust Optimization in C++](https://doi.org/10.1287/ijoc.2022.1209) by Phebe Vayanos, Qing Jin, and George Elissaios.